To The Mama Who Feels Like She's Failing - Baby Chick

 And as I sit here rocking my now asleep, happily dreaming one-year-old sidekick who is still glued to me despite all of the chaos above, finally catching a breath of my own, I’m starting to wonder: how in the world did I ever feel like I was failing?!

-The truth is, my baby girl is breathing, fed, clothed, being loved and held and comforted.
-She is safe.
-She is content and secure, and she knows I am here.
-Because I am.
-Showing up and loving her the best I possibly could despite everything.
+The truth is, my baby girl is breathing, fed, clothed, and being loved, held, and comforted.
+She is safe, content, and secure, and she knows I am here.
+Because I am, showing up and loving her the best I possibly could despite everything.
 We are in this together, and we continue to make it through.
 For when we have each other, we have everything.
 How could I possibly be failing?!

 To the Mama who feels like she’s failing: I hear you, see you, and often am you.
 As moms, we want nothing more than for our children always to be happy, healthy, and thriving.
 We want the best for our babies.
 So, when life presents itself as a series of unpredictable, sometimes bumpy events (as it often does!), it’s only natural for us to question our success as parents to those little humans who depend on us for everything.
 I completely get that, I promise you.
 But I promise you even more, Mama, you are not failing.